chienhungchen/dstruct.js/readme.md

 #DStruct.js
-####Version 0.0.1 - March 2012
+####Version 0.0.2 - March 2012

 A library of data structures that are common in many other languages.
-I understand that the Google Closure library also has data structures.
-But I am hoping to not overlap (too much).
+While the Google Closure library also has data structures, I am creating with the hopes that it will not overlap (too much).

 ##How To Use
 Coming soon...after more of version 1.0.0 is done.
 Otherwise, read the source of test.html for now.